PioApocalypse/AMORE/README.md

 - [ ] Warn user if posting fails, say reason
 > TBA

-### Phase 7 - From dev to prod
+### Phase 7 COMPLETE - Login shenanigans
-- [ ] Base URL and verification check must be provided during installation
+- [x] Base URL and verification check must be provided during installation
     * Base URL and verification check can still be edited in .env file by user
-- [ ] Personal API key must be provided by user manually
+- [x] Personal API key must be provided by user manually
     * Can I create a login screen and automate the API key creation?
 I can always delete it on logout...
-- [ ] Finish up setup.py file
+- [x] Finish up setup.sh file
-> TBA

 ### Phase 8 - Enduser test in production
 - [ ] Make sure eLabFTW is properly configured
+- [ ] Make sure software is fully documented
+- [ ] Make sure endpoint keywords and category IDs can be easily changed (config file)
-- [ ] Distribute software via GitHub (open repository)
+- [x] Distribute software via GitHub (open repository)
 > TBA